Coronavirus latest: Merkel comes out of quarantine as Germany death toll passes 1,000 mark | DW | 03.04.2020

-Over 1 million people across the world have contracted COVID-19 and billions worldwide are confined to their homes because of the public health crisis.
+Spain now has more infections than Italy and over 1 million people across the world have contracted COVID-19 with billions confined to their homes because of the public health crisis.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)